oviniciusfeitosa/php-fwgram/Readme.md

 - [x] Unfollow :
     - [x] Filters:
         - [x] By JSON file with a list of Followed Users
+        - [ ] By JSON file with a following backup list
         - [ ] Massively (All Users)
 - [ ] Comments :
     - @todo: Fill here